-- 1. Install the drive chain onto the rear sprocket, and then install the wheel by inserting the wheel axle from the right-hand side. - 2.
+- Install the drive chain onto the rear sprocket, and then install the wheel by inserting the wheel axle from the right-hand side. - 2.
 Install the brake rod onto the brake camshaft lever, and then install the brake pedal free play adjusting nut onto the brake rod. - 3.
-Connect the brake torque rod to the brake shoe plate by installing the bolt and nut, and then tighten the bolt to the specified torque.
+Connect the brake torque rod to the brake shoe plate by installing the bolt and nut. - 4.
+Install the axle nut. - 5.
+Lower the rear wheel so that it is on the ground, and then put the sidestand down.